ulyssa/iamb.chat/src/configure.md

 There are several different supported ways of showing images:

 - `"sixel"`, a method supported by several different terminals (see [arewesixelyet.com])
+- `"iterm2"`, a method supported by the [iTerm2] terminal for macOS
 - `"kitty"`, a method supported by the [Kitty] terminal (requires at least version 0.28.0)
 - `"halfblocks"`, a pixelated representation of the image using colored blocks, and used as a fallback